andreahanzel/WDD430/Week1/chapter1.md

-# Chapter 1: React vs Next.js
+# CHAPTER 1: React vs Next.js

 ## What is React?